-Course content and assessment: Earning a GCSE in a practical subject such as music is not just because of a love of music; it can also go on to equip you with a wide range of life-transferrable skills.
+Earning a GCSE in a practical subject such as music is not just because of a love of music; it can also go on to equip you with a wide range of life-transferrable skills.
 GCSE Music is a great way to develop confidence, creativity and group work skills.
-It also requires self-discipline, organisation and independence.
 You will have the opportunity to develop a deeper understanding of music from a wide range of styles, periods and traditions.
 Almost two thirds of the course is achieved through non-examined assessment (coursework), allowing you to develop your skills as both a performer and composer.
 If opting for GCSE Music, you will be entitled to instrumental/vocal lessons as part of the course.

-You do not need to be studying an instrument now, but you must commit to having lessons on an instrument or voice in order to be able to access the course at a higher level.
-You are also expected to practise your instrument regularly to allow for an ongoing development of musicianship.
+To access the course at grades 5-9 you must commit to having lessons on an instrument or voice.
+Regular practise is essential for an ongoing development of musicianship.

-Component 1: Understanding Music (Listening Exam, 1 hour 30 minutes, 40% weighting)
+Component 1: Understanding Music (Listening Exam, 65 minutes, 40%) Introduction to GCSE: Musical elements, musical contexts and musical language